sjentsch/lsjDocs/Ch17/Ch17_Epilogue_2.rst

    units (e.g. happiness of individual people over time) as well as overall effects (e.g. the effect of money on happiness over time).
-   Repeated measures ANOVA is perhaps the simplest example of a mixed model, but there’s a lot you can do with mixed models that you can’t do with repeated measures ANOVA.
+   Repeated measures ANOVA is perhaps the simplest example of a mixed model, but there is a lot you can do with mixed models that you can not do with repeated measures ANOVA.

--  **Multidimensional scaling.** Factor analysis is an example of an “unsupervised learning” model.
-What this means is that, unlike most of the “supervised learning” tools I’ve mentioned, you can’t divide up your variables into predictors and outcomes.
-Regression is supervised learning whereas factor analysis is unsupervised learning.
+-  **Multidimensional scaling.** Factor analysit is an example of an “unsupervised learning” model.
+What this means is that, unlike most of the “supervised learning” tools I have mentioned, you can not divide up your variables into predictors and outcomes.
+Regression is supervised learning whereas factor analysit is unsupervised learning.
-   It’s not the only type of unsupervised learning model however.
+   It is not the only type of unsupervised learning model however.
 For example, in factor analysis one is concerned with the analysis of correlations between variables.
-However, there are many situations where you’re actually interested in analysing similarities or dissimilarities between objects, items or people.
+However, there are many situations where you are actually interested in analysing similarities or dissimilarities between objects, items or people.
 There are a number of tools that you can use in this situation, the best known of which is multidimensional scaling (MDS).
 In MDS, the idea is to find a